sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 - Adding Work to the Event Queue
 	- Implementing Timers
+	> A useful feature of Node.js and JavaScript is the ability to delay execution
+	> of code for the period of time.
       - Delaying Work with Timeouts
       - Performing Periodic Work with Intervals
 	  - Performing Immediate Work with an Immediate Timer